nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 - region_colors/ (compiled datasets regarding the restrictions imposed by the Italian government over the considered period)
 - reports_ISS/ (compiled datasets with risk indicators from the Italian National Institute of Health - ISS - weekly reports)
 - deaths/  (deaths per province per month, from the Italian Statistics Institute ISTAT)
+- population_stats/ (population statistics by Italian province and region)
 - results/ (report of a few results we obtained with this data set, and corresponding plots)